OpenBankProject/Sofit/README.md

 ## Ubuntu

-If you use Ubuntu (or a derivate) and encrypted home directories (e.g. you have ~/.Private), you might run into the following error when the project is built:
+If you use Ubuntu (or a derivative) and encrypted home directories (e.g. you have ~/.Private), you might run into the following error when the project is built:

     uncaught exception during compilation: java.io.IOException
     [ERROR] File name too long